The Path to Net-Zero Energy

 The Path to Net-Zero Continues

 As we evolve as a society, so does our built environment.
-Building net-zero energy offices is now realistically attainable from design, construction, budget and total cost of ownership perspectives.
-DPR’s four living labs not only showcase the latest sustainable concepts in a variety of regions and climates, but offer the unique opportunity for DPR to study and experiment with what makes the buildings most efficient over time.
-Leading the way in sustainability and pioneering the net-zero movement, DPR hopes to continue sharing updates and lessons from our net-zero projects to show both industry peers and customers that net-zero construction is a viable option to both save money over time, as well as make a positive impact in this world we all live in.
+Building NZE offices is now realistically attainable from design, construction, budget and total cost of ownership perspectives.
+DPR’s six living labs not only showcase the latest sustainable concepts in a variety of regions and climates, but also offer the unique opportunity for DPR to study and experiment with what makes the buildings most efficient over time.
+As building technologies and innovations continue to evolve, we have the opportunity to look toward net-positive buildings and regenerative construction.